 At the end of June, there’s a small, free world music festival called “Feest in t’Park” or “Party at the Park” in the romantic Minnewater park.

-Calling Bruges Belgium’s number one party city would be a lie; you won’t find the hippest clubs here.
+Calling Bruges Belgium’s number one party city would be a lie; you won’t find the hippest clubs or the biggest parties here.
 Nevertheless, there is plenty of nightlife to be found in Bruges.

 As well as the Egg Market you will find clubs and bars in the lively student neighbourhoods of the Langestraat, the Kuiperstraat and at the Kraanplein.